artyomovs/netbox-plugin-config-officer/README.md

 # Config Officer - NetBox plugin

 NetBox plugin that deals with Cisco device configuration (collects running config from Cisco devices, indicates config changes, and checks templates compliance).

 A plugin for [NetBox](https://github.com/netbox-community/netbox) to work with running-configuration of Cisco devices.
+>Compatible with NetBox 2.9 and higher versions only.

 - Collect actual information from Cisco devices (running_config, version, IP addresses, etc.) and shows it on a dedicated NetBox page.
 - Save Cisco running configuration in a local directory and display all changes with git-like diffs.